 Once I have been to China in November, I will be continuing with my Chinese studies because it’s a language I really enjoy learning.
 However, I will be able to slow down my study pace after my trip, but I will continue with skype lessons every 10 days or so.

 I have a trip to New Zealand in February and I would like to learn some Maori because I am interested in the language and culture.
 I managed to get some Maori coursebooks delivered from New Zealand and there is a Maori TV Channel which has hundreds of video lessons.
-On the way home from New Zealand, I will be stopping in Singapore and Batam, Indonesia for a couple of days so I think some basic Indonesian could be useful to learn.

 Next summer, I am going on holiday to Croatia.
 Croatian is a language I have wanted to learn for quite some time.
 One reason is that I would like to learn a Slavic language to a good level as knowledge of one Slavic language can eventually help me learn others in the future.
 There are plenty of tutors on Italki and enough resources for me to reach a good level.